tangalbert919/Programming-Labs/README.md

 ------------------------------------------
 If you're going to do any kind of programming, you need the following:

 * A computer (obviously).
-Using a cheap computer is not recommended because of their poor performance.
-Usually, a computer within the $400-600 price range is decent enough.
+A good rule of thumb is no computer that falls under the $300 price tag will be sufficient for programming.
+You will need one with a lot of space (and have an SSD, if you have the money to spare), a decent CPU (Intel Core i5 or AMD A-Series is strong enough), and a decent GPU if you're going to be doing some work with graphics (NVIDIA GeForce GTX or AMD Radeon R-Series).

 * Either a text editor or an IDE.
-An IDE is short for Integrated Development Environment, which are dedicated to specific programming languages, and have useful features to make you more productive.
-If you're just starting out, and are not sure about going into the programming field, start with a text editor (such as Notepad), and switch to an IDE later if you decide to enter said field.
+An IDE is short for "Integrated Development Environment", which are dedicated to specific programming languages, and have useful features to make you more productive.
+If you're just starting out, and are not sure about entering the programming field, start with a text editor (such as Notepad), and switch to an IDE later if you decide to dedicate yourself to that field.

 * Your brain.
-You're going to be learning stuff, and being lazy is not an excuse for not using your brain.
+You're going to be learning stuff, and there is no excuse for not using your brain.

 I hope you have a good time learning how to program.